After Finding Out City's $33 Million Contract With ShotSpotter Was Quietly Renewed, Some Aldermen Want To Make Sure Nothing Like It Happens Again Without Review

 “That’s par for the course for this administration,” added Ald.
 Anthony Beale (9th).

-Beale, it’s worth noting, has been an outspoken critic of Mayor Light Lightfoot.
+Beale, it’s worth noting, has been an outspoken critic of Mayor Lori Lightfoot.
 He is not opposed to ShotSpotter technology – which is supposed to help police track gunshots.

 “We need all the tools in the toolbox that we can possibly get,” Beale said.